-It’s the most wonderful time of the year… well, it is if you are my 8-year-old son Louie who will spend December happily cruising from one fun-filled activity to the next.
+It’s the most wonderful time of the year… well, it is if you are my young son Louie who will spend December happily cruising from one fun-filled activity to the next.
 For me, a middle-aged marketeer, and for most small business owners, it’s a flaming busy time year of the year, thank you very much.

 Besides Halloween, Bonfire night, a series of family birthdays and then Christmas itself, this is the busiest time in my calendar.
 Because, this is when clients and prospects start to use that phrase: ‘hit the ground running in January’.

 It’s not my favourite phrase, as mother to two boys, and a natural worrier, it makes me think of broken ankles.
 But, it’s an understandable sentiment.
 The old year (how is it old when it feels like it’s only just kicked off!?) is drawing to a close and the prospect of a fresh start awaits.